microsoftgraph/entra-powershell/module/Entra/docs/New-EntraMSGroupLifecyclePolicy.md

 ```

 ### -GroupLifetimeInDays
-The number of days a group can exist before it needs to be renewed
+The number of days a group can exist before it needs to be renewed.

 ```yaml
 Type: Int32